-Mung bean is always a familiar ingredient in every Asian kitchen.
-It not only becomes the filling in various traditional cake, but is also used in making milk and milk tea.
-If you are looking for a plant-based milk, try mung bean milk.
-This is the quickest vegan milk to make with a wonderful taste and color.
+Mung beans are a familiar ingredient in every Asian kitchen.
+They not only serve as the filling in various traditional cakes but are also used in making milk and milk tea.
+If you’re seeking a plant-based milk option, consider trying mung bean milk.
+It’s the quickest vegan milk to make and offers a wonderful taste and color.

-I have a lot of memory with mung bean milk.
-Many years ago, in every Lunar New Year, my mom started to cook the beans for several dishes, from sticky rice cake, mung bean cake to tapioca dumplings, sticky rice to dessert.
-She usually took a small portion of cooked beans to make me a cup of mung bean milk.
-Sometimes she combined cow milk and mung bean, and sometimes it was a vegan milk with mung bean and soy milk.
-I was always excited watching her make it.
+I have many cherished memories associated with mung bean milk.
+Years ago, during every Lunar New Year, my mom would start cooking the beans for a variety of dishes, from sticky rice cake, mung bean cake to tapioca dumplings, sticky rice to dessert.
+She would often take a small portion of the cooked beans to prepare a cup of mung bean milk for me.
+Sometimes she would blend cow’s milk with mung bean, and other times it was a vegan delight made with mung bean and soy milk.
+I was always excited watching her prepare it.

-Finally, I remember the mung bean recipes and how to make it in the shortest time.
-I also learn my mom’s tip to achieve the best flavor for it: pandan leaves.
-Pandan leaves have a pleasant aroma and can also bring a beautiful green color to your milk when you blend it.
+Finally, I recall the my mom’s mung bean recipe and the way she made them in the shortest time.
+I also learned my mom’s secret tip for achieving the best flavor: using pandan leaves.
+Pandan leaves add a pleasant aroma and a beautiful green color when blended with your milk.

 Ingredients